William Collier House

 There are four single rooms accessible for people with mobility impairments.

 How can I get a place here?

 All referrals are made through Brighton and Hove City Council.
 More information on how to access housing.
 We are unable to offer permanent accommodation.
-Our housing is aimed at helping you to prepare for a move to greater independence, and we would expect that you would be ready for this within a maximum of two years.
+Our housing is aimed at helping you to prepare for a move to greater independence.

 At William Collier House you can benefit from a range of opportunities:

 - Innovative Peer-Led schemes, such as our resident-led Coffee Bar and our gardening group.

 - Our volunteering scheme gives you an opportunity to be involved in the project, while gaining useful skills.